 Belinda has now started her business called Treat Play Love.
 She advises clients on behavioural issues with animals and helps with training their pets.
 She runs our puppy preschool and adolescent dog training clinics.
 She helps us with vet nursing and assists our eye specialist Tony Read on his surgery days.

-Courtney re-joined the team in 2015.
-She initially completed her nursing qualification with us in 2008 and has travelled extensively in Australia with her defence force husband and gained valuable experience.
+Courtney initially completed her nursing qualification with us in 2008 and has traveled extensively in Australia with her defence force husband and gained valuable experience.

 She is interested in emergency medicine, anaesthesia and patient well-being.
 She has certificate IV nursing with an extension in Emergency and Critical Care and plans to obtain a diploma in the future.